hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 - [**_A Mathematician's Apology_**](https://www.math.ualberta.ca/mss/misc/A%20Mathematician%27s%20Apology.pdf)
   (1940), G. H. Hardy.
 The classic apologia for pure mathematics.
 - [**_Problems in General Physics_**](https://archive.org/details/IrodovProblemsInGeneralPhysics)
   (1981), Igor Irodov.
-A concise introduction to physics in the Soviet style.
+A concise, Soviet introduction to physics.
 - **_Out of the Labyrinth_** (2007), Ellen and Robert Kaplan.
 A playful
-  book about the Harvard maths circle and its philosophy, discovered near the end of writing this post.
-A spiritually related message about exploration and play.
+  book about the Harvard maths circle, with a very similar philosophy of maths teaching, learning, and doing.
 - [**_The Myth of Ability_**](https://jumpmath.org/jump/en/book_myth_ability)
   (2003), John Mighton.
-An exposition of the JUMP method and the philosophy behind it, very similar (though at a primary level) to what I have suggested here.
+An exposition of the JUMP method and the philosophy behind it.
 Also discovered midway through the post!
 - ["**Reinventing explanation**"](http://michaelnielsen.org/reinventing_explanation/)
   (2014), Michael Nielsen.
 An inspiring and comprehensive look at explaining science using representations fit for purpose, or